TooAngel/tooangel.de/_posts/2016-03-23-Blog-setup.markdown

  - Easy to install.

-But, at [exoscale] I'm currently working on runstatus, which generates static status pages.
+But, at [exoscale] I was working on runstatus, which generates static status pages.
 This led me also to the idea to have something static.
 [GitHub Pages] came first to my mind.
 But again the American, big company topic.